jaantollander/masters-thesis/content/21_puhti.md

 : \label{tab:puhti-nodes}
 This table shows all nodes on the Puhti cluster by category and type.
 For service nodes, the node type associates them with their function in the cluster.
-For compute nodes, the node types associate them with the number of computing resources they have.
+For compute nodes, the node types associate them with the amount of allocatable resources they have.
 The node count tells us the number of nodes of the given node type.

 The *Puhti* cluster has various *service nodes* and 1002 *compute nodes* as seen in Table \ref{tab:puhti-nodes}.